OddCommon/oddcommon-code-test/README.md

 - [zustand](https://github.com/pmndrs/zustand) - A small, fast and scalable bearbones state-management solution using simplified flux principles.
 Has a comfy api based on hooks, isn't boilerplatey or opinionated.

-  - You can find the store in `src/scripts/store`

 - [Normalize](modern-normalize)

 - [GSAP](https://greensock.com/gsap/)